-The deadline to apply is July 17, 2023.
-By this date, you must complete the following steps:
+The deadline to apply is June 30, 2025.
+To apply, please complete the following:

-- A. Ask your supervisor to complete, provide a hand-written or typed signature, and date the Supervisor Endorsement Form. - B. Complete the PHPC Leadership Institute application in SurveyMonkey.
-Click Here to access the application.
-Please take note: - In SurveyMonkey, all parts of the application must be completed in one sitting.
-To facilitate your entries, we suggest you compose your responses first on Word and then paste them into the Survey Monkey form.
-[See next page for primary application questions.] - ii.
-Upload your resume and the Supervisor Endorsement Form in Word or PDF document.
-Include your name in both filenames (e.g. FirstLastName\Resume, ApplicantFirstLastName\Supervisor).
+- A. Ask your supervisor to complete the Supervisor Endorsement Form. - B. Complete the PHPC LI application. - i.
+Plan to complete all parts of the application in one sitting. - ii.
+We ask that you be thoughtful and detailed in your responses.
+You may want to compose your responses first and then paste them into the application. - Upload your resume and the Supervisor Endorsement Form in Word or PDF document.
+Include your name in both filenames (e.g. FirstLastName_Resume, ApplicantFirstLastName_Supervisor).